SamuelFullerCA/Employee-Tracker/README.md

 ## Description

-Large Companies can strugle to keep track of various employees,  roles, and departments.
+Large companies often strugle to keep track of various employees,  roles, and departments.
 This application aims to simplify navagation and editing of a database that condenses all the above information.

-## Table of Contents (Optional)
+## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)